 If you are among the over-simplifier's of the world and are trying to circumvent the more critical part of proper car leather care by searching for the best in car leather conditioners, you can go to leather conditioning for your car.
 Of course I don't recommend this yet either without educating yourself by reading this page, as this page itself is dedicated to laying the foundation of knowledge so as to help you become an informed consumer and car owner.

 Pictured: An example of not only "details" that are built into high-end cars like this head-rest from a Maserati GranCabrio, but also highlights some of the many ways leather can be formed, re-textured, embossed, etc., when it comes to modern-day processes.
 The Maaserati logo is literally embossed into the leather of the headrest.

 Full aniline leather gets its name from aniline dyes used to soak leather hides that permeate the leather and give it color.
 These translucent dyes don't mask or completely cover the natural markings, blemishes, scars, or other inconsistency's of the leather hide.
 With that said, only approximately 3% of all hides are finished in this manner as only the finest, blemish free part of any hide will be finished in this manner.

-These high-end hides are used for the finest of leather products where natural weathering are desired and allows for the leather product to develop a natural patina due to an unprotected surface.
+These high-end leather hides are used for the finest of leather products where natural weathering are desired and allows for the leather product to develop a natural patina due to an unprotected surface.
 These leathers will absorb moisture, spills, oils, etc. In addition, will also change, weather, or oxidize due to sun exposure.
 These types of leathers have not been used in the production of cars since the very beginning of leather seating.
-As you can imagine, most people probably would not like their leather car seating to look like a heavily soiled and worn out baseball glove or horse saddle.
+As you can imagine, most people probably would not like their leather car seating to look like a heavily soiled and worn baseball glove or horse saddle.

 Pictured: This example from a Bentley simply highlights the various forms of leather textures that are used within cars; from highly textured leathers that have been "corrected" with heavily textured patterns, to this example which is extremely smooth, free of virtually any texture.
 This picture is not to suggest that Bentley uses full aniline leathers in their cars (which they don't), but simply some examples that can be found in the various car leathers on the market.

 Some higher end cars still use what is called semi-aniline leather.
 This is leather that has initially been dyed using aniline dyes, but has also been colored with opaque pigments to create uniformity of color, but has not been corrected for grain texture.
-Small imperfections and blemishes can still be evident if close examination is done to these types of finished leathers.
+Small imperfections and blemishes can still be evident if close examination is done to these types of car leathers.
 Semi-aniline leathers will only be found in the highest-end of cars.
-These leathers have still been finished with a clear protective resin coating and therefore still remain very resistant to natural wear and tear of daily use.
+These leathers have still been finished with a clear protective resin coating, and therefore still remain very resistant to natural wear and tear of daily use.
 Very few cars, even at the high-end of cars use semi-aniline leather seating material.

 As a culture, we have been groomed to expect perfection.
 Despite leather being a natural product which would suggest that inconsistencies would be natural, the industry has been steered into developing leather that looks perfect in every way, while still delivering a material that feels somewhat natural, but can withstand years of use.